minghai-jiang/biodiversity-app/public/markdown/Documentation.md

 tileX: The x position of the tile..<br/>
 tileY: The y position of the tile.<br/>
 **Returns**<br/>
-CSV with columns tileX, tileY, [columns of mean per index] and total area.
+CSV with columns tileX, tileY, [columns of mean per index], total area, date from and date to.

 <a id='geometry'></a>
 # /geometry